EnMasseProject/enmasse-workshop/README.md

 # EnMasse Workshop

-In this workshop you will deploy [EnMasse](http://enmasse.io/), [Apache Spark](https://spark.apache.org/) and an IoT sensors simulator.
+In this workshop you will deploy messaging based on [EnMasse](http://enmasse.io/), [Apache Spark](https://spark.apache.org/) and an IoT sensors simulator.
+You will learn how to provision messaging infrastructure to connect all components in an end 2 end IoT application.
-You gain insight into deploying and operating an EnMasse cluster, and connect it to a Spark cluster for analyzing the sensors data.

 ## Prerequisites

-This tutorial can be run from scratch where you install OpenShift, EnMasse and Spark.
-You might also have an environment setup for you with these components, in which case you can skip the parts marked optional.
-When installing from scratch, tutorial requires [Ansible](www.ansible.org) to deploy components to OpenShift.
+*NOTE* An OpenShift cluster with EnMasse has been set up at [https://openshift.amqonlineworkshop.com:8443/](https://openshift.amqonlineworkshop.com:8443/).
+Login credentials will be handed out by the presenters.

 To build the java code, you need [Maven](https://maven.apache.org/) already installed on the machine.
 If you don't have that, there is the [official installation guide](https://maven.apache.org/install.html) for doing that.
-Finally, the [OpenShift](https://www.openshift.org) client tools is used for several operations.
+Finally, the [OpenShift](https://github.com/openshift/origin/releases/tag/v3.9.0) client tools is used for several operations.
+Follow [this guide](https://github.com/EnMasseProject/enmasse-workshop#getting-oc-tools) on how to install it if you don't have it installed yet.

+Finally, internet connection is needed!

 ## Overview